 The Impact of CX on Customers and Insurance Companies

-For the insurance industry, they can ensure that claims are accurately and completely filled.
+The insurance industry can ensure that claims are accurately and completely filled.
 They are automatically sent to assessors.
 Carry-on workflows can be triggered without manual intervention, and payment cycles can be expedited.
-Reducing the heavy costs associated with manual workflows and slow payments are clear wins for today’s insurance businesses.
+Reducing the heavy costs associated with manual workflows and slow payments is a clear win for today's insurance businesses.

-Those CX dreams may sound lofty, but there are many CX wins that are close at hand for the insurance industry.
+Those insurance customer experience dreams may sound lofty, but many CX wins are close at hand for the insurance industry.
 Here is a list of 9 Insurance CX interventions your business can capitalize on today.